MichaelDono/cardiac-support-group/src/pages/information-support/exercise-classes.md

       You can either attend the classes alone, with a partner/carer or partner up with one of the members of the class.
 The classes are then wound down with a steady cool down exercise as a group.
 The classes are around an hour but feel free to take breaks at any point you need, there is no pressure here!
   - heading: How do I get involved?
     body: |
       Before taking part in our exercise classes you'll need to be referred by either your hospitial or GP.
+To book please phone Paul on 07766664004.
     links:
       text: Click here to find out more about referrals.
       url: "../../join"